FREQUENTLY ASKED QUESTIONS

 It is our mission to serve students with disabilities who have post-secondary goals to be prepared for college, the workplace and beyond.
 We are partnering with DVR (Division of Vocational Rehabilitation) to offer this course and are dedicated to supporting students as they transition out of high school to pursue academic and vocational goals.
 Because it is committed to helping students grow in their preparation of college and workplace environments, it meets 4 times a week Monday-Thursday 2:50-3:50 p.m. in Mukilteo Hall (MUK) 215.

-Why is the class located on Edmonds CC's campus?
+Why is the class located on Edmonds College's campus?

 What is the time commitment to this program?

 Our class will meet daily, Monday through Thursday in the afternoons from 2:50-3:50pm and will create a structure of support with peer mentoring and specialized instruction around individual’s plans to access specific programs at the college level or to make specific progress toward vocational goals.
 Students can also participate in optional social and vocational assistance/experiences for an hour after the listed class time depending on the day of the week.